tzwang1/CSC209_Projects/README.md

 A basic shell that handles builtin commands: cd, exit Can also run more complex commands: eg. grep, cat, ls etc Handles redirection and pipes

+Note: For this assignment only the specifications contained in the TODO comments are my work, all other code was provided by Professor Karen Reid.